Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 1 September 2025 10.55.15 UTC
+- WIB: Senin, 1 September 2025 11.36.05 UTC
-- WITA: Senin, 1 September 2025 11.55.15 UTC
+- WITA: Senin, 1 September 2025 12.36.05 UTC
-- WIT: Senin, 1 September 2025 12.55.15 UTC
+- WIT: Senin, 1 September 2025 13.36.05 UTC

 Kutipan Inspiratif:
-"I'm in favor of any technology that makes my work available to the reading public at a reasonable price."
+"No one who achieves success does so without acknowledging the help of others.
+The wise and confident acknowledge this help with gratitude."

-Kategori: technology
+Kategori: success